Parisson/Telemeta/README.rst

 Bugs, issues, ideas
 ===================

-If you find some bugs or have good ideas for enhancement, please leave a `issue on GitHub <https://github.com/Parisson/Telemeta/issues/new
+If you find some bugs or have good ideas for enhancement, please `leave a issue on GitHub <https://github.com/Parisson/Telemeta/issues/new
->`_ with the right label or tweet it tweet it @telemeta_.
+>`_ with the right label or tweet it `@telemeta <https://twitter.com/telemeta>`_.

 And remember: even if Telemeta suits you, please give us some feedback.
 We **need** your support!